himanshu864/DevObs/WebSocket.md

   window.scrollTo(0, document.body.scrollHeight);
 });
 ```

-On client-side.
-First sender sends message.
-And then we'll capture msg event and display it!
+Here first the client is sending message from this browser to the server.
+Which is then broadcasted to all the users on the socket.
+And then that message is received and displayed on browser.

-And with that, we have a working real-time chat application
+And with that, we have a working real-time chat application!

 ---

-- We can send anything and everything inside **socket.emit()**.
+We can send anything and everything inside **socket.emit()**.
 Whether it be client to server or vice-versa
 ### Basic Emit
 Client to
 ```javascript